ibm-cloud-docs/watson-assistant/deploy-sms.md

 1. From the [IntelePeer Atmosphere](https://atmosphere.intelepeer.com/home/){: external} site, copy the **API Authentication Token** value and store it temporarily, so you can paste it into the *SMS with IntelePeer* integration setup page in the upcoming steps.

 1. From the [IntelePeer Customer Portal](https://customer.intelepeer.com/){: external} site, under the **My Applications** section, select **SMS API Management**.
 In the **SMS Management** title bar, click the gear icon, here you will set the SMS **Secret Input**.
 The Secret Input is used to prevent your webserver webhook from processing any inbound-SMS POST request that does not originate from IntelePeer.
-Copy the **Secret Input** value and store it temporarily, so you can paste it into the *SMS with IntelePeer* integration setup page in the upcoming steps.
+Set the **Secret Input** value here and remember it as you will need to use the value in the *SMS with IntelePeer* integration setup page in the upcoming steps.

 1. Return to the *SMS with IntelePeer* integration setup page.
 Click **Next** to go to Step 1 of your *SMS with IntelePeer* integration setup.